 - Nurses.
 Nurses will come to your or your relative's home or other setting to provide care.
 They are also responsible for coordination of the hospice care team.

 - Home health aides.
 Home health aides can provide extra support for routine care, such as dressing, bathing and eating.

 - Spiritual counselors.
 Chaplains, priests, lay ministers or other spiritual counselors can provide spiritual care and guidance for the entire family.

 - Social workers.
 Social workers provide counseling and support.
 They can also provide referrals to other support systems.

 - Pharmacists.
 Pharmacists provide medication oversight and suggestions regarding the most effective ways to relieve symptoms.

 - Volunteers.
-Trained hospice volunteers offer a variety of services depending on your needs, from providing company or respite for caregivers to helping with transportation or other practical needs.
+Trained volunteers offer a variety of services, including providing company or respite for caregivers and helping with transportation or other practical needs.